Orni8989/Laboratory-Coupled-Mechanical-Oscillations-3-hp-/README.md

 All experiments were conducted using a high-frequency camera, and the data was analyzed from various TSV files.

 ## Report
 An obligatory report was written by me and Jonathan.
-See "Laboratory Report (in Swedish)"
+See "Laboratory Report (in Swedish)".

 ## Technologies and Tools